Fall Prevention Hero Image

 Mobile medical alert system with GPS gives you freedom to be safe while on the go.

-Best for everyday use
+Best lightweight design for inside/outside use

 Most compact design offering that provides around-the-clock access to help at the press of a button.

-Best for wanderers
+Best solution for wandering

 Allows you to track your loved one’s general location on your smartphone when they leave home.

-Best for outdoors
+Best for active lifestyles

-On the Go Smartwatch
+On the go - Smartwatch

 The Lifeline Smartwatch is designed to support healthy and active lifestyles.